wpbrown/oakproxy/docs/README.md

 EnableHealthChecks | `false` | Listen at `/.oakproxy/health` for health probes from gateways/load-balancers.
 KeyVault | *optional* | A single Azure Key Vault object.
 ConfigureFromKeyVault | `true` | If a Key Vault object is provided, load any available configuration secrets from it.
 Set to `false` to prevent reading configuration from Key Vault.
+KeyManagement | *optional* | A single Key Management object to configure key management for session cookie encryption.
+If not provided, [default key management](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/default-settings?view=aspnetcore-2.2#key-management) will be used.

 ### Azure Key Vault Object

 Name | Default | Description
 --- | --- | ---
 **Name** | *required* | The name of the Azure Key Vault (or the full URL).
 ClientId | *optional* | The client ID used for authentication.
+ClientSecret | *optional* | The client secret used for authentication.
+Certificate | *optional* | A single certificate object used for authentication.

-If provided, `ClientSecret` or `Certificate` is required.
-If not provided, Manage Identity of the Azure resource the application is running on will be used.
-If a Managed Identity is not enabled  an error will be thrown.
+If `ClientId` is provided, `ClientSecret` or `Certificate` is required.
+If `ClientId` is not provided, the Manage Identity of the Azure resource the application is running on will be used.
+If a Managed Identity is not enabled, an error will be thrown.
-ClientSecret | *optional* | The client secret used for authentication. *Either ClientSecret or Certificate is required if ClientId is provided*.
-Certificate | *optional* | A single certificate object used for authentication. *Either ClientSecret or Certificate is required if ClientId is provided*.

 ### Certificate File Object